Dutch Furry’s Cooling Vest Proves Popular With Soldiers & Fursuit Cosplayers

 According to The Daily Beast, a Dutch furry, Pepeyn Langedijk, also known as “EZ Wolf,” grew tired of overheating in his lupine suit.
 He modified an existing military vest to his own needs to create the EZ Cooldown vest, which in turn serves audiences beyond the furry community.

 Langedijk and his husband, Tom, live in Amsterdam and run the EZ Cooldown business together full-time.
 They met during Elfia, a medieval fantasy re-enactment fair, and became the test cases for their product.
-The vests, which now retail for $215 (cooling packs included), have sold well in 2018, with 80% of their sales going to people in the United States.
+The vests, which now retail for $215 (cooling packs included), have sold well in 2018, with 80 percent of their sales going to people in the United States.

 Langedijk says that don’t yet have a military contract, but they have been supplying individual troops.